CaviraOSS/OpenMemory/docs/MCP_PROXY_IMPLEMENTATION.md

 # OpenMemory MCP Proxy Service

-This document outlines the implementation of an enhanced MCP proxy service for OpenMemory that provides agent registration, namespace management, and prompt templates.
+This document outlines the implementation of an enhanced MCP proxy service for OpenMemory that provides additional features including:

+- agent registration
+- namespace management
+- prompt templates

 ## 🚀 Features Implemented